 While there are a range of factors that contribute to the popularity and growth in property prices in a particular area, key factors including the proximity to the city and employment opportunities, transport and roads infrastructure, school zones and local amenities, attractions and features are often big draw cards for predicting the next ‘boom suburbs’.

 It’s also important to consider the property from a more local perspective—Is the property located in a busy street?
 Are there any industrial properties close-by that could be a turn off?
 Are there any council planning proposals that could impact the value of the property if approved?

 It’s also worth considering what the surrounding homes are like.
-If the area is typified by double storey homes and you’re purchasing a single storey home, buyers looking in the area in the future may want more space than what your property can offer, which will limit your potential resale market.
+If the area is typified by double story homes and you’re purchasing a single story home, buyers looking in the area in the future may want more space than what your property can offer, which will limit your potential resale market.